Iraqi PM flies to U.S., seeking arms to fight militants

 Iraq is struggling to control the long border without U.S. intelligence capabilities, and Maliki said he would seek more cooperation with Washington on that front.

-Maliki's critics say the increase in violence has as much to do with the marginalization of Iraq's Sunni minority under his government than spillover from Syria.
+Maliki's critics say the increase in violence has as much to do with the marginalisation of Iraq's Sunni minority under his government than spillover from Syria.

 (Reporting by Raheem Salman and Ahmed Rasheed; Writing by Isabel Coles; Editing by Andrew Roche)